 F15.
-The proposed development continues SW Frog Pond Lane, SW Brisband Street, and SW Columbine Avenue, which were established by previous development applications in the Frog Pond neighborhood to the east and south.
-The applicant has not proposed names for Public Street A and Private Street B. All proposed street names are subject to approval by the City Engineer who will check them to not be duplicative of existing street names and otherwise conforming to the City's street name system at the time of Final Plat review.
+SW Frog Pond Lane has been identified by the Frog Pond West Master Plan as a Gateway Collector from SW Willow Creek Drive east to SW Stafford Road.
+The proposed development continues SW Frog Pond Lane, SW Willow Creek Drive, SW Marigold Terrace, SW Larkspur Terrace, SW Trillium Street, and SW Windflower Street, which were established by previous development applications in the Frog Pond neighborhood to the west, east and south.
+The applicant has not proposed names for Public Streets C, D, and E; however, Public Street C connects SW Windflower Street and Public Street D connects SW Trillium Street established in developments to the west and east.
+All proposed street names are subject to approval by the City Engineer who will check them to not be duplicative of existing street names and otherwise conforming to the City's street name system at the time of Final Plat review.